 By default, an appropriate Master material (opaque, transparent or masked) is generated during export, based on the following rules:

 - If material.opacity is smaller than 1 or material.opacitymap is set

-- Otherwise the M_CE_Opaque material is selected
+- Otherwise the Opaque master material is used.

 The Unreal Engine sorts transparency per actor.
 Exporting overlapping transparent actors will lead to rendering artifacts.
 Masked binary opacity is not affected by this limitation.

 The default master materials translate the CGA material attributes roughly to a physically based Unreal Material.
 If the material.shader is set to CityEnginePBRShader (this happens automatically if for example an inserted glTF model is exported), the default master materials in Unreal will use the PBR material attributes (roughness, metallic, and emissive).